LogtalkDotOrg/logtalk3/adapters/NOTES.md

 Lean Prolog 3.8.8 and later versions
 ------------------------------------

 	lean.pl

 Experimental.
-Lean Prolog lacks compliance with official and de facto standards.
-Notably, it lacks support for stream aliases, for `0'Char` notation, for escape sequences in atoms, and its limited parser often requires atoms to be quoted and/or write between ()'s.
-Moreover, due to Lean Prolog limitation of compiling more than one file per session, the compilation of Logtalk source files generates intermediate Prolog files that are consulted (i.e. interpreted) instead of being compiled, seriously hurting performance.
+Lean Prolog lacks compliance with both official and de facto standards.
+Notably, it lacks support for stream aliases, for the `0'Char` notation, for escape sequences in atoms, and its limited parser often requires atoms to be quoted and/or write between ()'s.
+Moreover, due to Lean Prolog limitation of compiling more than one file per session, the compilation of Logtalk source files generates intermediate Prolog files that are consulted (i.e. interpreted) instead of being compiled, severely hurting performance.
 Thus, practical use requires embedding Logtalk and the Logtalk application in Lean Prolog by including all necessary files in a single file than can then be compiled.
+For example, you can collect all Logtalk core files in a single file by following the steps (exemplified for POSIX systems):

+	$ lplgt
+	...
+	| ?- logtalk_compile([
+			core(expanding),
+			core(monitoring),
+			core(forwarding),
+			core(user),
+			core(logtalk),
+			core(core_messages)],
+			[scratch_directory('$HOME/collect')]).

+	$ cp $LOGTALKHOME/adapters/lean.pl $HOME/collect/lean.pl
+	$ cp $LOGTALKHOME/paths/paths.pl $HOME/collect/paths.pl
+	$ cp $LOGTALKHOME/core/core.pl $HOME/collect/core.pl

+	$ cd $HOME/collect
+	$ cat $(ls -t *.pl) > logtalk_core.pl

 Qu-Prolog 9.0 and later versions